Junior Physics Challenge (Formerly BPhO Year 10 Physics Challenge)

 - Prizes: Certificates

-The BPhO Year 10 Physics Challenge is open to students 14 to 15 years old.
+The Junior Physics Challenge (Formerly BPhO Year 10 Physics Challenge) is open to students in Year 10 or below.
 The competition consist of two twenty-five minute online multiple choice papers (30 questions per paper).

 The questions will be based on an assortment from Dynamics, Electricity, Optics, Heat, Units, small amounts of Astronomy, Waves, to give the main topics.
 Some questions are done by a process of elimination, some are general knowledge and not classroom physics, some is from the school curriculum.
 It is closer to a Quiz than an exam.